 Üçhisar castle is one of the highest points in Cappadocia, making it a perfect spot for watching the sunrise or sunset.
 It is one of the most well-known places in Cappadocia, and it is visible from around for miles with its high altitude.
 It is best to be mindful of the steps to climb there since not all of them are in the best condition.
 The entrance fee for the castle is 6 Turkish liras for adults and 3 Turkish liras for the students.
 There are daily tours that include Üçhisar castle in their itinerary along with other beauties of Göreme.

-Three Graces are the symbol of the Ürgüp region in Cappadocia and very well known with their fascinating looks.
-There is also a legend about Three Graces.
-According to the legend, there was a king living peacefully with his daughter.
+Three Graces are the symbol of the Ürgüp region in Cappadocia and very well known with their distinctive appearance.
+There is a legend about them that everyone knows in the Cappadocia region.
+According to this legend, there was a king living peacefully with his daughter.
 Though as time passed, he became overprotective towards his daughter, worried about the consequences of her beauty and charm.
 All the men of the kingdom were in love with the princess, but she fell in love with a shepherd.
-The king was furious and wanted her to marry someone, in his opinion, more suited to a princess.
+The king was furious and wanted her to marry someone more suited to a princess.
 The princess ran away with the shepherd and had a baby.
 Thinking the king might forgive this new family, she returned to the kingdom.
-King wasn’t feeling as forgiving as she hoped; he asked the soldiers to kill the family.
+The king wasn’t feeling as forgiving as she’d hoped; he asked the soldiers to kill the family.
 The princess prayed that they could either be turned into birds or stones when they were about to be captured.
-Her prayer was granted, and they were turned into Three Graces.
+Her prayer was granted, and they were turned into the Three Graces.

-Ortahisar Castle is the biggest fairy chimney in Cappadocia with a towering 18-meter height.
+Ortahisar Castle is the biggest fairy chimney in Cappadocia at a towering 18 meters in height.
 It was used as a castle in Byzantine times.
 In time its structure got damaged, but today with the restoration work, it is reopened.
 Now you can climb the ladders till you reach halfway up and enjoy the breathtaking view.

 If you’d like to fill your days with adventure, you have countless memorable experiences waiting for you in Cappadocia.
 From world-famous hot air balloon trips to horseback riding tours, there is something for every visitor.
 If you’d like to find out more about these options, please read our “Top 10 Things to Do in Cappadocia” post.

 Testi kebab is a brew of meat and veggies slow-cooked inside a sealed pot.
 This method makes the meat so tender and mixes all the deliciousness together.
 With bread to dip inside the yummy sauce, you are all set.
-A perfect meal after a long day of hiking and sightseeing.
+This is the perfect, hearty meal after a long day of hiking and sightseeing.

 Dried cream is a very different food from cream that you can find anywhere else in Turkey.
 Normally soft and spreadable, this cream is a bit tougher and crunchier since it’s dried.
 It can be consumed with jams and bread or just by itself.